1. General information

 - The controller’s statutory obligations, such as requirements of Finnish tax legislation and the Insurance Companies Act, or

-- The legitimate interests of the controller or a third party, such as use of data for direct marketing, providing that the data subject is aware of it and has not forbidden it, as well as for business development.
+- The legitimate interests of the controller or a third party, such as use of data for direct marketing, provided that the data subject is aware of it and has not forbidden it, for business development and for preventing misuse and fraud.
 Disclosure of information between OP Financial Group entities too is often based on legitimate interests.

 In most cases, the controller’s legitimate interests are based on the customer relationship or similar relationship between the controller and the customer.
 The controller ensures that such processing is proportionate to the data subject’s benefits and meets his/her reasonable expectations.